pps43/pps43.github.io/content/posts/ai_toolkit_for_dev.md

 - Microsoft's [NewBing](https://www.bing.com/new).
 It's said to be powered by GPT4 (internal version).
 - Google's [Bard](https://bard.google.com/).

+Tips on chatting effectively:
+- Use Englisih.
+- Use precise verb.
+- Only one topic at a time.
+- No "thanks" and interrupt in time.
+- Use role-play. `Act as a travel guide. ...`
+- Chat to multiple GPT instances with slightly different views, as if they are expert team.

 > After trying many LLM, ChatGPT is still the best one to be professional and smart.
 But I still prefer asking different models to get different points of view.
 Some common tips when asking:
 > - Role play. `act as ...`.
 [Here](https://github.com/f/awesome-chatgpt-prompts#prompts) is a collection of role-related prompts.
 > - Give template input-output.